gnit-weperfect/gnit-weperfect.github.io/principal.md

 ---
 layout: page
-title: From the Principal's Desk
+title: From the Developers' Desk
 ---